-That’s why TVA monitors conditions in Valley waterways and supports a broad range of clean-water initiatives to protect and improve this precious resource.
-TVA works to create high water quality by collecting and sharing data with communities, industries and organizations; promoting clean marinas and clean boating; improving waters around TVA dams; and collaborates with communities, organizations and agencies to preserve and enhance the aquatic biodiversity in the Tennessee River system.
+That’s why TVA monitors conditions in Valley waterways and supports a broad range of initiatives to protect and improve precious water resources.
+TVA monitors water quality and aquatic life throughout the Tennessee River system and shares data with communities, industries and organizations; manages water supply in the system; improves waters around TVA dams; and collaborates with communities, organizations and agencies to preserve and enhance the aquatic biodiversity in the Tennessee River system.

 River System Monitoring